Lrebaud/robi/README.md

     ROBI can control for confounders and already known biomarkers in order to select only new and relevant information.
 </p>

-## Installation
+## :rocket: Installation

 ```shell
 pip install robi
 ```

-Although [PyTorch](https://pytorch.org/get-started/locally/) is not required to use the package, ROBI runs much faster with its PyTorch implementation.
+:zap: Although [PyTorch](https://pytorch.org/get-started/locally/) is not required to use the package, ROBI runs much faster with its PyTorch implementation.
 The speed gain is great on CPU, and much greater on GPU.
 To use the PyTorch implementation, simply install PyTorch, and ROBI will use it automatically.
 To tell ROBI to use the GPU, simply set `device='cuda'` in the `make_selection` function.

-## Utilisation
+## :sparkles: Utilisation

 #### Basic usage